hatfieldlibrary/dspace-angular-client/README.md

 ### Client and API mapping

-Most of the middleware  models use the request-promise `transform` callback to selectively return data from the DSpace response to the client.
+Most of the MVC  models use the request-promise `transform` callback to selectively return data from the DSpace response to the client.
 This mapping is hard-coded, but with a bit of extra work it could be transferred to JSON configuration files.

 ### Handle requests